oh4real/grievance/README.md

 # grievance

 # Install Notes
 1. Upload the zipped plugin.
+If pulled from github, remove "-master" from zip name.
 2. Activate the plugin for the website you want (or you can try Network Activate, but that's not tested).
 3. Go to Dashboard : Settings : Grievance and add a valid IGS# (log in directly to grievancego.com and ID is in top right corner).
 4. On the page you want this rendered, add minimum required content: